 But whereas Aaron Murray has carved out a record-setting career at Georgia, Marshall and Mettenberger were sent packing after running into trouble off the field and seeing their careers at Georgia derailed before they ever had a chance to get started.

-Marshall was never charged criminally, but was dismissed in February 2012 for violating Georgia team rules.
-He and two other teammates (who also were dismissed) were reportedly involved in stealing from other teammates.
-Like Mettenberger, Marshall also detoured through Kansas, at Garden City Community College, before getting a second shot at Auburn.
+Marshall was never charged criminally, but he was dismissed in February 2012 for violating Georgia team rules.
+He and two of his teammates (who also were dismissed) reportedly were involved in stealing from other teammates.
+Like Mettenberger, Marshall also detoured through Kansas, at Garden City Community College, before getting a second shot, at Auburn in his case.

 "I'm happy for them that they landed in a good place and are getting an opportunity to do what they hoped and dreamed about doing coming out of high school," said Georgia coach Mark Richt, who will face both Mettenberger and Marshall later this season.

 "I'm big on guys realizing their dreams.
 That's part of the reason why I coach.
 When you hit a major roadblock like they did, you like to hear stories of guys turning it around and doing really good things."

 Rodney Garner never doubted for a second that Marshall and Mettenberger would turn it around, although he might not have predicted that both would be back in the SEC as starting quarterbacks.